All Tomorrow's Parties (festival): History

-The festival had its origins in the Bowlie Weekender, curated by Belle & Sebastian at Camber Sands in April 1999.
-Artists, usually musicians (but sometimes visual artists like Matt Groening, whose line-up featured in the Observer's list of the ten best festivals of the year, or Jake and Dinos Chapman) were asked to curate the festival by inviting their favourite performers to play.
-The idea was that it was akin to dipping into the curator's record collection, or as founder Barry Hogan described it, "ATP is like an excellent mix tape".

-In 2001 rock band Shellac was convinced by Mogwai to play in their line-up.
+In 2001, the first All Tomorrow's Parties Festival was held at Pontins, Camber Sands.
+Mogwai curated the festival.
+Rock band Shellac was one of the bands Mogwai invited.
 Frontman Steve Albini praised the festival, saying "They completely changed the festival game.
 Now the whole world has to operate under the knowledge that there are these cool, curated festivals where everyone is treated well and the experience is a generally pleasant one."
 Since then, Shellac had a longstanding involvement with ATP and were often referred to as their 'House Band'.
 Shellac were the curators of ATP at Camber Sands, UK in 2002 and 2012, co-curated in 2004 and also played at several other editions of the festival including its final UK holiday camp event in 2013.
-Albini said;
+Albini said:

 We didn't like the cattle call nature of unrelated artists playing in an un-curated fashion.
 We established the precedent that we weren't gonna play festivals...Most festivals, there's a competition to get the biggest names as headliners, then everybody else was whoever was on tour, and then the bottom rungs were filled with payola spots where labels would pay to get people added to a bill.
 ATP was entirely curated.
 Somebody chose every single one of those bands because they thought they were awesome.